 President.
 If the Executive Vice President for Academic Affairs and provost recommends to the President that the degree holder's degree should be revoked, the President shall transmit that recommendation along with the report of the Committee of Investigation and Recommendation and the hearing record to the Executive Secretary of the Board of Trustees within 30 calendar days of receipt.
-If the President wishes to make a recommendation, they shall review the recommendation of the Executive Vice President for Academic Affairs and provost, the report of the Committee of Investigation and Recommendation, and the hearing record and forward a recommendation to the Executive Secretary of the Board of Trustees within 30 calendar days of receiving the recommendation of the Executive Vice President for Academic Affairs and provost.
+If the President wishes to make a recommendation, they shall review the recommendation of the Executive Vice President for Academic Affairs and provost, the report of the Committee of Investigation and Recommendation, and the hearing record and forward a recommendation to the Executive Secretary of the Board of Trustees within 30 calendar days of receiving the recommendation of the Executive Vice President for Academic days of receiving the recommendation of the Executive Vice President for Academic as of receiving the recommendation of the Executive Vice President for Academic Affairs and provost.